 Show ContentsGodsil History, Family Crest & Coats of Arms

-The Anglo-Saxon name Godsil comes from its first bearer, who was a person who was "gode," meaning "good," along with "saule, or soule," meaning "soul."
-Thus it is thought to have originally been a nickname for a good soul, or honest person, which then went on to become a hereditary surname.
+The Anglo-Saxon name Godsil comes from its first bearer, who was a person who was "gode," meaning "good," along with "saule, or soule," meaning "soul" in other words "an honest fellow," with a "good soul."
+1

 Early Origins of the Godsil family